 “We're finding that now with COVID-19, these themes are coming up a lot,” says Vallely, who recently co-authored a book, Wild Success: 7 Key Lessons Business Leaders Can Learn from Extreme Adventurers.
 “Adventure certainly can speak to leading teams through uncertainty or change.
 Let's face it, COVID is an adventure.
 We don't know the outcome and things are always changing.”
 Much of the work that AIP has done during the pandemic is related to leading teams in uncertain times, and the company has been compelled to pivot from in-person delivery of programs to virtual offerings.
 “We built a whole suite of online learning tools where people can do their personal training on their own time, in addition to the virtual programs they’re doing with us,” he says.
 “It’s made us a much more robust company and our offerings are more diverse and effective.”

 Vallely is currently preparing for his next adventure — a “major legacy expedition” in the Canadian High Arctic where, on a warm day, it’ll be a balmy -40°F. “It’s going to test us on everything to the limit,” he says.
-In the meantime, less taxing activities will include contributions to Newsweek Expert Forum, where Vallely has been participating in Expert Forums and writing by-lined articles.
+In the meantime, less taxing activities will include contributions to Newsweek Expert Forum, where Vallely has been participating in Expert Forums and writing by-lined articles which has helped build his credibility.
 “I find Expert Forums really stimulating,” he says.
 “It’s a great outlet and a great way to share.”
 He says that he and AIP will leverage his articles for marketing purposes.
 “You’re being acknowledged as an expert, so there’s credibility when you’re part of the Expert Forum.”